5 Logical Reasons to Stop Being Afraid of Credit Cards

 This is also good for parents who allow their children to have credit cards.
 Some student cards, for example, have a maximum limit of S$500.

 By constantly repaying your credit cards in full, you will build up a record as a reliable borrower.
-This can help you to secure critical loans in future, ranging from renovation loans to education loans for your children.
+This can help you secure critical loans in future, ranging from renovation loans to education loans for your children.

-Bottom Line: Credit Cards are Not Inherently Dangerous
+Bottom Line: Credit cards are not inherently dangerous

 Much like power tools or cars, credit cards provide a convenient and powerful way to use your money.
 A credit card is only dangerous when you are tempted to use it as a source of borrowed money, as opposed to a simple mode of payment.